apache/druid/docs/release-info/migr-ansi-sql-null.md

 If your business logic relies on the behavior of legacy mode, you have the following options to operate Druid in SQL compatible null handling mode:

 * Modify your ingestion SQL and ingestion specs to handle nulls at ingestion time.
-    This means that you are modifying incoming data.
+    This method modifies incoming data.
     For example, replacing a null for a string column with an empty string or a 0 for a numeric column.
     However, it means that your existing queries should operate as if Druid were in legacy mode.
     If you do not care about preserving null values, this is a good option for you.
-* Update your SQL queries to be SQL compliant.
+* Preserve null values and update all of your SQL queries to be ANSI SQL compliant.
     This means you can preserve the incoming data with nulls intact.
     However, you must rewrite any affected client-side queries to be SQL compliant.
     If you have a requirement to preserve null values, choose this option.